ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

   [[ To be removed from the final specification ]]

+-11

+* Examples with regenerated keys and proofs.

 -10

 - Clarify MAC issuance and presentation using new "payload slot"